Announcing the TechCrunch Disrupt NY 2017 agenda

 3:05 PM – 3:30 PM

-What to do about algorithm bias with Robyn Caplan (Data Society), DJ Patil (Former U.S. Government) and Igor Perisc (LinkedIn)
+What to do about algorithm bias with Robyn Caplan (Data & Society), DJ Patil (Former U.S. Government) and Igor Perisic (LinkedIn)

 3:30 PM – 3:45 PM